FLSA Compensation Threshold Increases Overturned

 Salary Level Test

-Employees are considered overtime-eligible (hourly) if they earn below the FLSA threshold, which can change every three years.
+Employees are considered overtime-eligible (hourly) if they earn below the federal or state compensation threshold.

 Current Federal Compensation Threshold: